vaib-dev/Courses/7-scrum-master-role/7-coaching.md

 A powerful question is unbiased, clarifying, open-ended, inviting, challenging, solution-focused and empowering.
 By moving away from telling, answering, and solving, the coach takes a stance of asking powerful questions.\
 Being a great coach is NOT about giving the best advice, it's about asking the right questions.
 Asking Powerful questions Interrupts coachee's though pattern and forces them to shift from Telling to Thinking.
 Types of Powerful Questions: <p align="center"> <img width="500" height="" src="https://miro.medium.com/max/1880/1*8GnR645lylbn1hN7kJ4lOg.png"></p>

-**Art of Powerful Questions:** There is a great quote by Albert Einstein - “If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes.”\
+**3. Art of Powerful Questions:** There is a great quote by Albert Einstein - “If I had an hour to solve a problem and my life depended on the solution, I would spend the first 55 minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes.”\
 Asking the powerful question is an art that has to be practiced, you cannot make a list of questions and use the same questions every time, but what you can do is listen so closely to your coachee in terms of what they are saying, even reflecting back to them.
 Doing this will interrupt their thought pattern and it will make them think clearly towards what they want to achieve, this is what asking the right yet powerful questions can do.
 If you want to read more about this topic then just click [here](https://umanitoba.ca/admin/human_resources/change/media/the-art-of-powerful-questions.pdf).

 ## Summary

 Coaching is one of the essential skills required for a Scrum Master to be effective.
 Here we say what is coaching and What is 'NOT'.
 Along with that, we saw skills which are important for SM to be a coach and finally a few coaching models which would be helpful in your coaching journey.
-To read more on what are the different types of coach SM is click [here](https://agileforgrowth.com/blog/scrummaster-coach/).